prettydiff/biddle/readme.md

 * *privacy* - Put biddle behind your firewall or an isolated environment to prevent public access to your applications and data.
 * *management* - There is no dependency hell here.
 Dependency management will not be automated, but a means to manage and review the status of all installed/published packages is provided.
 * *freedom* - biddle will work everywhere Node.js runs.
 It can be used with any application written in any language whether binary or text.

-## Beta Status
-Project is in **beta** status.
-This project is stable and ready for examination, but not ready for production or commercial use.
-As of version 0.1.13 biddle is used in production for [Pretty Diff](https://github.com/prettydiff/prettydiff/issues/291#issuecomment-259951141).

 ## Documentation
 * [Getting Started](documentation/gettingstarted.md)